to top

 Biography

-Dr. Li Yuhang is an Associate Professor of Chinese art history at the University of Wisconsin-Madison.
+Dr. Li Yuhang is a Professor of Chinese art history at the University of Wisconsin-Madison and Faculty Director of the Center for Design and Material Culture at the University of Wisconsin-Madison (2022-2028).
 Her research interests cover a wide range of subjects and mediums related to gender and material practices in late imperial China, such as the cult of Guanyin and gendered image making, mimesis and devotional practice, as well as opera and Chinese visual culture.
-Her first book Becoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial China has recently been published by the Columbia University Press.
-She is also the co-curator and co-editor of the exhibition and resulting catalog Performing Images: Opera in Chinese Visual Culture.
+Her first bookBecoming Guanyin: Artistic Devotion of Buddhist Women in Late Imperial Chinawas published by the Columbia University Press in 2020.
+She is also the co-curator and co-editor of the exhibition and resulting cataloguePerforming Images: Opera in Chinese Visual Culture.

 Recent Development and Achievement